 Image Source: Twitter

 You don’t even have to be a design expert or have an in-house designer to create original graphics and infographics.
-Use design tools like Canva, Venngage, Piktochart, etc. to develop original infographics, social media graphics, posters, and flyers.
+Canva itself has a tool to create infographic templates.
+Use other design tools like Venngage, Piktochart, etc. to develop original infographics, social media graphics, posters, and flyers.

 You can choose from hundreds of pre-designed templates and customize them to fit your needs.
 Alternatively, you could even create an original design from scratch using easy drag-and-drop features.